Cherry Almond Shortbread Cookies

 Soft and buttery shortbread cookies flavored with cherry and almond, then finished off with sweet white chocolate.

 Today’s recipe in Sally’s Cookie Palooza is so pink, it makes Barbie’s corvette look pale.
 The cookies get their color from maraschino cherry juice and their flavor from butter, almond extract, and cherries.
-Cherry and almond is a divine combination and these have to be one of my favorite Christmas cookies yet.
+Almond extract pairs so beautifully with cherries; we use it in these cherry pie bars and cherry cobbler, too.
+These have to be one of my favorite Christmas cookies yet.
 (Update: they even went on to inspire these chocolate cherry blossoms!)

 You’ll find three main ingredients in most shortbread cookie recipes: butter, sugar, and flour.
 All three are imperative for structure, texture, and taste.
 Sometimes there’s vanilla and salt, but there’s no egg and no leavening.
 I’ve had a lot of problems in the past with shortbread cookies spreading.
 There’s so much butter that spreading is often an issue unless you have the right recipe or unless you bake them in a cake pan to make wedge-shaped shortbread cookies (so buttery! so good!).